jarun/nnn/README.md

 #### PLUGINS

-To extend the capabilities of `nnn`, plugins are introduced.
+To extend the capabilities of `nnn`, [plugins](https://github.com/jarun/nnn/tree/master/plugins) are introduced.
 Plugins are scripts which `nnn` can communicate with and trigger.
 This mechanism fits perfectly with the fundamental design to keep the core file manager lean and fast, by delegating repetitive (but not necessarily file manager-specific) tasks to the plugins.

-Copy the [plugins](https://github.com/jarun/nnn/tree/master/plugins) of your interest to `~/.config/nnn/plugins`.

 Use the pick plugin shortcut to visit the plugin directory and execute a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.